oVirt/ovirt-site/source/release/3.3.5/index.html.md

 # OVirt 3.3.5 release notes

-The oVirt Project is preparing oVirt 3.3.5 candidate release for testing.
-This page is still a work in progress.
+The oVirt Project is pleased to announce the availability of oVirt 3.3.5 release

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.